roeicohen24/Stonebranch-DreamCandies/README.md

 **extractTestFiles**
 - Case 1: Full data files are completely empty (no headers)
 - Case 2: Sample customers are not contained in full customer file
-- Case 3: Sample customers are contained in full customer file, but have no corresponding invoice
+- Case 3: Sample customers are contained in full customer file, but have no corresponding invoices
 - Case 4: Happy path with one customer
 - Case 5: Happy path with multiple customers (using specification example)